stfnwong/pylox/README.md

 `poetry install`

 Optionally append `-vv` to see things scrolling, perhaps this can assure you that poetry is actually doing something.

-Activate the environment with `source $(poetry env info -p)/bin/activate`.
-Deactivate with `deactivate`.
+Activate the environment with

+`source $(poetry env info -p)/bin/activate`.

+Activating puts the symbol `deactivate` in the shell which deactivates the environment.

+Note that you may need to export a null keyring to get poetry to install stuff without hassling you about creating `kdewallet` or similar.
+To do this run

+`export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`

+I thought this may have been patched out (to be honest I didn't keep up with this issue) but in poetry `1.7.1` I still have to do this sometimes.

 ## Grammar